This post about gluten-free restaurants in Amsterdam contains affiliate links.

 We enjoyed two wonderful gluten-free dinners during our visit – and I highly recommend you visit these gluten-free restaurants in Amsterdam when you visit.

-I got to meet the restaurant owner and learned she has celiac disease, too.
-Most of the menu is totally gluten-free (minus a few items) and she takes many precautions to ensure no cross contact with gluten.
+I met the restaurant owner and learned she has celiac disease, too.
+Most of the menu is totally gluten-free (minus a few items), and she takes many precautions to ensure no cross-contact with gluten.
 I felt safe eating there and was happy to have had the opportunity to meet her!

 I also ate this gorgeous caprese salad:

-The second night we ate at a wonderful Italian restaurant called Cafe Piazza – it was very central to everything touristy in Amsterdam.
-This restaurant was top rated in the Find Me Gluten-Free app and it boasts a generous gluten-free menu.
+On the second night, we ate at a wonderful Italian restaurant called Cafe Piazza – it was very central to everything touristy in Amsterdam.
+This restaurant was top-rated in the Find Me Gluten-Free app, and it boasts a generous gluten-free menu.

 I LOVED everything about my meal (except when it was all gone).
 This lasagna is so delicious and seriously the BEST item on the menu.
-It’s a personal sized lasagna and I would order this same dish time and time again if this restaurant was near my house.
-The olive in the center tells the waiter that this lasagna is gluten-free (without the olive means it contains gluten).
+It’s a personal-sized lasagna, and I would order this same dish repeatedly if this restaurant were near my house.
+The olive in the center tells the waiter that this lasagna is gluten-free (without the olive means, it contains gluten).

 I also enjoyed this gluten-free pasta dish with chicken.
-It was a bit on the small side, but the sauce, oh my goodness, it was so good!
-Of course I let my Nima Sensor take the first bite and Nima was all smiles!
+It was a bit on the small side, but the sauce, oh my goodness, was so good!
+Of course, I let my Nima Sensor take the first bite, and Nima was all smiles!

 There were so many street food vendors at the Market, many serving up totally GF food.
-My husband shared an Indian dish, a fresh pressed fruit and vegetable juice, as well as these chips (French fries) by Dapp.
+My husband shared an Indian dish, a fresh-pressed fruit and vegetable juice, and these chips (French fries) by Dapp.
 There were so many exciting options – I’m so happy we found this market!

 I know there are so many fun gluten-free restaurants in Amsterdam.
 I only got to scratch the surface of what the city offers.
 I hope, however, that when you travel to Amsterdam, you’ll at least know a handful of gluten-free restaurants in Amsterdam you can safely enjoy.
 If you find others, leave a comment so we can help others safely navigate this city.